openclimatefix/open-source-quartz-solar-forecast/README.md

 | 17 - 24  | 0.173 +- 0.01 | 5.3     |
 | 24 - 48  | 0.201 +- 0.01 | 6.1     |

+If we exclude nighttime, then the average MAE [%] from 0 to 36 forecast hours is 13.0%.

+Notes:

+- The MAE in % is the MAE divided by the capacity of the PV site.
+We acknowledge there are a number of different ways to do this.
+- It is slightly surprising that the 0-hour forecast horizon and the 24-48 hour horizon have a similar MAE.
+  This may be because the model is trained expecting live PV data, but currently in this project we provide no live PV data.

 **XGBoost**

 The model was trained and evaluated on 1147 solar panels and tested on 37 independent locations.
 An intensive hyperparameter tuning was performed.
 The model provides a feature importance list.
 Different metrics were calculated and analyzed.
 Finally the model was evaluated using the Mean Absolute Error (MAE).
 The MAE over the entire test data is $0.12$ kW, when the night times are excluded the MAE is $0.21$ kW.
 A plot with the MAE for each panel in the test set is shown in the figure below.